 When evaluating barriers remember their limitations.
 They do not allow for increased population in laboratories and administrative spaces.
 Additionally, they may have negative impact on airflow within a space.
 This is important to understand when in a laboratory where Biological Safety Cabinets (BSCs), Chemical Fume Hoods (CFHs), and other local exhaust ventilation are important for controlling biological and chemical hazards.
 Barriers may also provide a false sense of security, leading people to believe it is safe to remain near others for extended times.

 Barriers are appropriate in some circumstances where they may provide added benefit.
 For example, barriers may add droplet protection in locations with frequent, short duration contact with personnel from outside your office or laboratory.
-When paired with physical distancing and proper face covering, reception areas may benefit from properly placed barriers.
-They can also be a good reminder of distancing requirements.
+When paired with density controls and proper face covering, reception areas may benefit from properly placed barriers.

 If you decide to use barriers, install them in a manner that reinforces physical distancing requirements: